Joe Burnett: Pittsburgh Steelers

-Joe was drafted by the Steelers on the 32nd pick of the fifth round (168th overall).
+Joe was selected by the Steelers with the 32nd pick of the fifth round (168th overall).
 There was speculation that he would share duties in returning punts and kick returns, but the emergence of Stefan Logan as a return specialist denied him this role.
 Still, Burnett was able to earn a spot on the 53-man roster due to his stellar defensive play.
 His final preseason statistics included 15 tackles, 4 passes defended, 1 interception, and a blocked field goal.

 Burnett was released by the Steelers on September 3, 2010, in order for the Steelers to meet the 53 man roster requirement.

 New York Giants

 On January 5, 2011, Burnett signed a reserve/future contract with the New York Giants.